 Great leaders use self-motivators to remain positive.

-It inspires action
+enter site It inspires action

 Self-motivators control emotion.

 Every great leader throughout history has understood and applied this simple success formula.

 The best example of this is probably in the form of religion.
 The greatest religious leaders throughout history used self-motivators in the form of prayer.
 Prayer then led to more empowering emotions which inspired them to then take massive action.
 Actions which created results and followers that are still present today.

 Powerful self-motivators build emotional power.
 Power that eventually becomes so strong that it bursts out and takes physical form in the form of action.

 Self-motivation isn’t some weird looking guy on the tube speaking to himself.
 (Especially not the well dressed guy who gets off at St Paul’s

 No, we all use self-motivators every day in various forms – however often without knowing consciously that we are doing so.

 Hiring managers can gain much from those people who consciously and effectively apply self-motivators in the right way.